Wissett

 Wissett is a village and civil parish in the English county of Suffolk.
-It is 2 mi north-east of the market town of Halesworth in the East Suffolk district.
+It is 2 mi north-west of the market town of Halesworth in the East Suffolk district.
 Historically, it was in the Blything Hundred.

 At the 2011 United Kingdom census the parish had a population of 268.
 The village is spread along the Halesworth road with the Lowestoft to Ipswich railway cutting through the extreme eastern edge of the parish.
 The nearest railway station is Halesworth railway station.
 The parish borders the parishes of Rumburgh, St James South Elmham, Spexhall, Halesworth and Chediston.

 History

 Wissett manor was held by Ralph the Staller, Baron of Gael in Brittany before the Norman Conquest.
 Ralph was created Earl of East Anglia in 1067, but his son lost the title and the manor passed to Count Alan of Brittany and Richmond in 1075.
 The Domesday Book of 1086 records that Wissett was then combined with Rumburgh; the site of Rumburgh Priory which had 12 Benedictine monks.
 It had four carucates of land and a population of 97 families.
 The village chapel was a cell of the priory.

 The artists Vanessa Bell and Duncan Grant, and Grant's lover the writer David Garnett, lived in Wissett for the summer of 1916.
 Bell's sister, Virginia Woolf, wrote after visiting them that: "Wissett seems to lull asleep all ambition.
 Don't you think they have discovered the secret of life?
 I thought it wonderfully harmonious."